eclipse-openj9/openj9-omr/README.md

 ### Basic configuration and compile
 To build standalone Eclipse OMR, run the following commands from the top of the source tree.
-The top of the Eclipe OMR source tree is the directory that contains run_configure.mk.
+The top of the Eclipse OMR source tree is the directory that contains run_configure.mk.

     # Generate autotools makefiles with SPEC-specific presets